-Access RAD9 Development does not result in additional vehicular access to Anzac Avenue.
+Access Access RAD9 Development does not result in additional vehicular access to Anzac Avenue.
 RAD10 The frontage road is fully constructed to Council's standards.
 Note - Roads are considered to be constructed in accordance with Council standards when there is sufficient pavement width, geometry and depth to comply with the requirements of Planning scheme policy - Integrated design and Planning scheme policy - Operational works inspection, maintenance and bonding procedures.
 Testing of the existing pavement may be required to confirm whether the existing works meet the standards in Planning scheme policy - Integrated design and Planning scheme policy - Operational works inspection, maintenance and bonding procedures.
 Note - Frontage roads include streets where no direct lot access is provided.
 RAD11 Any new or changes to existing direct vehicle access for residential development does not occur from arterial or sub-arterial roads.
 RAD12 Any new or changes to existing crossovers and driveways are designed, located and constructed in accordance with: a. where for a Council-controlled road and associated with a Dwelling house: i.
 Planning scheme policy - Integrated design; b. where for a Council-controlled road and not associated with a Dwelling house:

 i.
 AS/NZS2890.1 Parking facilities Part 1: Off street car parking; ii.
 AS/NZS 2890.2 - Parking facilities Part 2: Off-street commercial vehicle facilities; iii.
 Planning scheme policy - Integrated design; iv.
-Schedule 8 - Service vehicle requirements; c. where for a State-Controlled road, the Safe Intersection Sight Distance requirements in Austroads and the appropriate IPWEAQ standard drawings, or a copy of a Transport Infrastructure Act 1994, section 62 approval.
-RAD13 Any new or changes to existing internal driveways and access ways are designed and constructed in accordance with AS/NZS 2890.1 Parking Facilities Part 1: Off street car parking and the relevant standards in Planning scheme policy - Integrated design.
-RAD14 Access driveways, manoeuvring areas and loading facilities are sealed and provide for service vehicles listed in Schedule 8 - Service vehicle requirements for the relevant use.
-The on-site manoeuvring is to be in accordance with Schedule 8 - Service vehicle requirements.
+Schedule 8 - Service vehicle requirements; and ere for a State-Controlled road, the Safe Intersection Sight Distance requirements in Austroads the appropriate IPWEAQ standard drawings, or a copy of a Transport Infrastructure Act 1994, tion 62 approval.
+Any new or changes to existing internal driveways and access ways are designed and constructed in accordance with AS/NZS 2890.1 Parking Facilities Part 1: Off street car parking and the relevant standards in Planning scheme policy - Integrated design. listed in S riveways, manoeuvring areas and loading facilities are sealed and provide for service vehicles Schedule 8 - Service vehicle requirements for the relevant use.
+The on-site manoeuvring is to ordance with Schedule 8 - Service vehicle requirements. ii. iii. iv. c. whe and sect Any new accordan standards Access d listed in S